Your cookie preferences

 Choosing a green energy tariff is only part of becoming more sustainable - how we use energy at home matters too.
 There are many ways we can improve that and energy suppliers have started helping their customers on that journey.

-This is why Uswitch Green Accreditation is expanding to include special commendation in categories that the Green Accreditation Panel sees as most valuable at the moment for the energy transition.
-Commendation is awarded to suppliers by the Panel judging their individual submissions based on their individual merit.
+This is why Uswitch Green Accreditation is expanding to include Outstanding Contributions in categories that the Green Accreditation Panel sees as most valuable at the moment for the energy transition.
+Commendations are awarded to suppliers by the panel judging their individual submissions based on their individual merit.

 OVO Energy